 How many specialists did it take for us to create our custom mapping solution?
 Here was our project team composition:

-Since its inception, the project has demonstrated considerable success, particularly in terms of its monetization model.
-Our combination of paid user accounts, advertising, and placement of links within affiliate programs made it possible to quickly start receiving funds for further development of the project.
+Since its beginning, the project has achieved success, particularly in its monetization model.
+Our combination of paid user accounts, advertising, and placement of links within affiliate programs enabled receiving funds for further project development.

 Within just a year of launch, our custom mapping solution website reached approximately 100,000 users per month, and this number continues to grow.
 This milestone not only reflects the platform’s popularity but also underscores its utility and value to travelers.